johndtwaldron/ZOS-JDW-PoW/App/HCL25/HCL-Talview-Prep.md

 - Excited to contribute to reliability & production support
 - Long-term stable career

+### Sample Answer (Expanded)
+I want to join HCL because it offers exposure to large enterprise mainframe estates where deep technical engineering still matters.
+My background with IBM MQ on z/OS has given me strong diagnostic and production support skills, and HCL’s work across banking and financial systems aligns closely with my experience.
+I’m particularly interested in the variety of environments and tooling HCL engineers work with, as well as the opportunity to grow through real-world challenges.
+HCL’s global reach and technical culture make it the right place for me to contribute and develop long-term.

 ---

 ## **Q3.
 Describe a difficult technical challenge you solved.**
 Use the MQ channel abend example or storage violation example.